 “It feels wonderful to be recognized as someone who puts forth her best efforts to learn and grow,” she said.
 “The French language and culture will forever be a part of my life, and one day I would love to go back to France and visit more cities across the country, as well as other countries in Europe.”

-She highly recommends College of DuPage for its reasonable tuition and many opportunities.
+As for COD, she highly recommends it for its reasonable tuition and many opportunities.

-“You’ve made an excellent decision to consider COD because you will save thousands and thousands of dollars on university tuition, you will get the exact same education and credits and have unlimited resources available, and you can become involved in different clubs and organizations,” she said.
+“Considering College of DuPage is an excellent decision because you will save thousands and thousands of dollars on university tuition, you will get the exact same education and credits and have unlimited resources available, and you can become involved in different clubs and organizations,” she said.
 “Student Life is where it’s at!
 I would also highly recommend asking about the Field Studies program at COD, especially the month-long summer language immersion opportunities.
 My trip to France was the best experience I had at COD.”